uranian throne

 guide to published stories ]

 The talented side of him welcomed the challenge.
-Dismal though the outlook seemed, it brought a prospect of action: and his imagination clasped that vista with the mindful intensity required by his office.
+Dismal though the outlook seemed, it brought a prospect of action: and his imagination, with the mindful intensity required by his office, clasped that vista.

 No history or folklore gave any hint of how to deal with this.
 The problem could hardly even be discussed, so strong was the taboo against using the words "backgrounder" and "foregrounder" in polite discourse.
 Except, that is, with Dynoom - it was acceptable to talk about such things with the city brain.
-But that, it seemed, would do no good: for the Noad had just learned that he could not expect the decisive measures he wanted from Dynoom.
+Only, it seemed that to do so would do no good, for the Noad had just learned that he could not expect the decisive measures he wanted from Dynoom.

 Barlayn concluded that he himself would probably have to kill the rebel leader, the mysterious "Weigher".

-As the city's rightful Noad he would be within his rights to take a life for reasons of State, though never before, in his six-thousand-day reign, had he needed to exercise such dire responsibility, and his heart was heavy at the thought.
-To be in the right was mere bleak consolation.
+As the city's rightful Noad he would be within his rights to take a life for reasons of State, although never before, in his six-thousand-day reign, had he needed to exercise such dire responsibility.
+His heart was heavy at the thought.
+To be in the right was bleak consolation.

-To cultivate his own morale, he might 'plant', in one mental 'pot', a snarly attitude towards the Weigher, or better still a sprig of contempt, to aver that this Dempelath person was nothing special, a mere pest whom it might not even be necessary to kill...
+In order to brace himself for the deed he might 'plant', in one mental 'pot', a snarly attitude towards the Weigher, or better still a sprig of contempt, to aver that this Dempelath person was nothing special, a mere pest.
+In fact, might it even be unnecessary to kill him, after all?

 Ah, if only everyone could calm down and allow him to rule a sane city!
 If only backgrounders could recover their common sense and see they were being deluded!
-Noad Barlayn Lamiroth frowned as he tramped the steel floor of Olhoav, physically enacting his need to stay in touch with the urban fabric and its people.
-And metaphorically speaking he would keep his boots on firm metal even if few others did...
+Noad Barlayn Lamiroth frowned as he tramped the steel floor of Olhoav, the thump of his boots enacting his need to stay in touch with the urban fabric and its people.
+And he would keep his boots on firm metal even if few others did...

 WORDS ARE USELESS